Learn how to create and manage Object Storage buckets and objects.

 Deleting objects and buckets with versioning enabled:

-If versioning is enabled, a simple delete operation on your objects will not delete them permanently.
+If versioning is enabled, a standard delete operation on your objects will not permanently delete them.

 To permanently delete an object, you need to specify a version identifier: